 Lewis & Clark SP, 449 ft

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

 Schizura unicornis is our smallest Schizura species (FW length 14–17 mm).
 It has a relatively short and stubby forewings with a prominent light reddish area at the outer margin and a fairly "busy" pattern of lines, streaks, and colorful mottling.
 The forewings are gray or mixed gray and red-brown medial to the postmedial line and light red-brown, blue-gray, black, and gray distal to this line.
-The scalloped transversely oriented postmedial line, black bar-like discal spot usually preceeded by a pale gray area in the cell, and a series of black and black and white dashes between veins on the distal wing are the most prominent marks.
-A double black basal line separates a small pale basal area from the rest of the wing.
+The scalloped transversely oriented postmedial line, black bar-like discal spot usually preceded by a pale gray area in the cell, and a series of black and black and white dashes between veins on the distal area are the most prominent marks.
+A double black basal line separates a small pale basal area from the rest of the forewing.
 The male hindwing is light gray, usually with extensive gray shading and marginal band.
 The female hindwing is darker gray.
 The thorax is light to medium gray, with dark barring on the collar and weak tufts at the posterior margin.
 The male antenna is bipectinate while that of the female is simple.

 Specimens from western Washington and Oregon are lighter, more reddish in color, and have a more mottled appearance than those from further east in our region.